Deploy an Astro Site to Firebase Hosting (2026)

 Common pitfalls

-• Trying to use SSR Astro on Firebase Hosting without Cloud Functions — only static output is served.
-If you do wire a function in and it returns “function not found”, that is usually a region or name mismatch, not a deploy failure (Firebase function not found).
+• Expecting SSR from plain Hosting.
+Static Hosting only serves files.
+SSR needs the Astro Node adapter plus a Cloud Function or Cloud Run backend, which requires the Blaze plan.
+If a wired-up function returns “function not found”, it is usually a region or name mismatch, not a deploy failure (Firebase function not found).

 FAQ

-• How do I run Astro SSR on Firebase?: Use Cloud Functions or Cloud Run as the backend and the Astro Node adapter.
-Most content sites do not need this.
+• How do I run Astro SSR on Firebase?: Add the Astro Node adapter and serve it from a Cloud Function or Cloud Run instance, which requires the Blaze plan.
+Most content and marketing sites do not need this — static output is faster and free.

-• Can I deploy from GitHub automatically?: Yes, via firebase init hosting:github which sets up a GitHub Action on push.
-Easier than manual deploys.
+• Can I deploy from GitHub automatically?: Yes.
+Run firebase init hosting:github to generate a GitHub Action that builds and deploys on push, including preview channels for pull requests.
+It is easier and more reliable than manual deploys.

 Tags: #Indie dev #Astro #Firebase #Hosting #SSL #DNS